gianfrancodemarco/site/content/posts/Enhancing LLM Tool Usage with Converso.md

 Since their introduction, [tools](https://python.langchain.com/v0.1/docs/modules/tools/) have significantly expanded the capabilities of LLMs.
 The ability to execute arbitrary code, placing the burden on the LLM to determine when to call a tool and the parameters to use, enabled many real-life applications.

-However, stateless conversations coerce LLMs to only rely on conversation history to manage tool calls.
+However, stateless conversations coerce LLMs to rely only on conversation history to manage tool calls.
 This makes it difficult to implement complex tools, with more than a couple of parameters and some decisional logic.
-Moverover, the little control over the LLM's actions is a bit scary when implementing tools with real-world side-effect, such as sending an e-mail or placing an order.
+Moreover, the little control over the LLM's actions is a bit scary when implementing tools with real-world side-effects, such as sending an e-mail or placing an order.

 **Converso** is a Langchain extension that tries to overcome this limitation by making the conversation *stateful* and guiding the LLM.

 # A running example

-Let's say that we want to implement a simple tool to allow users to send emails through the LLM.
+Let's say we want to implement a simple tool for users to send emails through the LLM.
-The tool input is described by this Pydantic model:
+This Pydantic model describes the tool input:

 ```python
 from pydantic import BaseModel, Field, field_validator